CurricuLLM LogoCurricuLLM

 Is it safe for my pupils to use?

 Yes.
 CurricuLLM is purpose-built for schools.
 Pupil conversations are monitored for safety, the platform has built-in guardrails to keep interactions appropriate, and all content is aligned to the National Curriculum (England), GCSE subject content, and Oak National Academy lesson sequences.
+The Safety Centre detects behavioural patterns across pupil conversations over time and surfaces them to teachers as actionable cases for follow-up.
 It's not a general-purpose AI tool — it's designed specifically for learning in a school context, in line with the DfE's generative AI product safety expectations.

 What data does it collect about my pupils?